Lennox–Gastaut syndrome

-Lennox–Gastaut syndrome (LGS) is a complex, rare, and severe childhood-onset epilepsy.
-It is characterized by multiple and concurrent seizure types, cognitive dysfunction, and slow spike waves on electroencephalogram (EEG).
-Typically, it presents in children aged 3–5 years and can persist into adulthood.
-It has been associated with several gene mutations, perinatal injuries, congenital infections, brain tumors/malformations, and genetic disorders such as tuberous sclerosis and West syndrome.
-The prognosis for LGS is poor with a 5% mortality in childhood and persistent seizures into adulthood (80–90%).
+Lennox–Gastaut syndrome (LGS) is a complex, rare, and severe childhood-onset epilepsy syndrome.
+It is characterized by multiple and concurrent seizure types, including tonic seizure, cognitive dysfunction, and slow spike waves on electroencephalogram (EEG), which are very abnormal.
+Typically, it presents in children aged 3–5 years and most of the time persists into adulthood with slight changes in the electroclinical phenotype.
+It has been associated with perinatal injuries, congenital infections, brain malformations, brain tumors, genetic disorders such as tuberous sclerosis and numerous gene mutations.
+Sometimes LGS is observed after infantile epileptic spasm syndrome (formerly called West syndrome).
+The prognosis for LGS is marked by a 5% mortality in childhood and persistent seizures into adulthood (at least 90% of adults with LGS still have seizures).

 LGS was named for neurologists William G. Lennox (Boston, US) and Henri Gastaut (Marseille, France), who independently described the condition.
 The international LGS Awareness Day is on November 1.

 Signs and symptoms

-The symptoms vary and progress with age and are characterized by a triad of seizures, cognitive dysfunction, and EEG findings.
-The triad may not fully emerge until 1–2 years after first seizure episode.
+The symptoms vary and progress with age and are characterized by a triad of seizures, including tonic seizure, cognitive dysfunction, and EEG findings.
+The triad may not fully emerge until 1–2 years after the first seizure episode.

 Seizures

-The peak age of onset of seizures is typically between 3 and 5 years of age.
-The mainstay symptoms are seizures that are frequent – occurring daily and difficult to treat with antiseizure medications.
-An estimated 30% of patients with infantile spasms (West syndrome) have been reported to progress with LGS.
+The peak age of onset of seizures is in the first year of life, and the seizures evolve into LGS typically between 3 and 5 years of age.
+The mainstay symptoms are frequent seizures, occurring daily and difficult to treat with anti-seizure medications.
+An estimated 30% of patients with infantile epileptic spasm syndrome (formerly called West syndrome) have been reported to progress to LGS.

-The seizures are most commonly tonic seizures.
-They occur most frequently during non-REM sleep (90%).
-They initially last only a few seconds and are activated by sleep.
+Tonic seizures are the most common and present in nearly everyone with LGS.
+They occur most frequently during non-REM sleep (90% of the time).
+They initially last for a minute or less and are activated by sleep.
 The presentation can be subtle.
-They present often as tonic eyelid opening with some changes in breathing coupled with pupillary dilation, urinary incontinence, increased heart rate, and flushing can occur.
+They present often as tonic eyelid opening with some changes in breathing coupled with pupillary dilation, urinary incontinence, increased heart rate, and flushing.

-Nonconvulsive status epilepticus occurs in about 50% of patients.
-The seizures can cause sudden falling often leading to injury.
+Nonconvulsive status epilepticus occurs in about 50% of patients with LGS.
+The seizures can cause sudden falling, often leading to injury.
 These "drop attacks" are typically the first manifestation of LGS.
-The attacks are characterized by a single, generalized monoclonic jerk that precedes tonic contraction of axial muscles.
+The attacks are characterized by a single, generalized myoclonic jerk that precedes tonic contraction of axial muscles.

 EEG findings

-Findings that strongly suggest LGS include consistent slow spike-wave (< 3 hertz [Hz]) on awake EEG.
+Findings that strongly suggest LGS include abnormal, consistent slow spike-wave (< 3 hertz [Hz]) on awake EEG.
 The complexes typically consist of a spike (duration < 70 milliseconds) or a sharp wave (70–200 milliseconds), followed first by a positive deep trough, then a negative wave (350–400 milliseconds).
 Not every wave is preceded by a spike.
-Bursts increase and decrease without clear onset and offset.
-Slow spike waves may occur during seizure or between seizures, or may occur in absence of any observable clinical changes which helps distinguish pattern from extended 3-Hz spike-wave discharges.
+Bursts increase and decrease without a clear onset and offset.
+Slow spike waves may occur during seizures or between seizures, or may occur in the absence of any observable clinical changes.
+This helps distinguish LGS from the pattern of extended 3-Hz spike-wave discharges.

-Ocular abnormality

-Ocular abnormalities affect around 90% of children.
-They can present as refractive error, strabismus, cortical visual impairment, and premature retinopathy.